+ Does it hurt?

 + Do I need an appointment?

 We strongly encourage scheduling an appointment for piercings, and some services, like tandem nipple piercings, piercings for minors, jewelry curating, groups, and multiple projects, require an appointment.
-To schedule, we suggest coming in or calling the shop, or emailing one of the piercers.
+To schedule, please click here.
 There are no deposits for piercing appointments.

 + Something came up and I must cancel/reschedule!